agamemnonc/two_sensor/README.md

 python statistical_comparisons.py
 ```

-## Feedback
+## Issues/Feedback
-If you run into any issues when trying to run the scripts or have any other feedback please open a new issue.
+If you run into any issues when trying to run the scripts or if have any feedback on the code and/or results please open a new issue and I will be happy to help or discuss.